 When the team feels safe, secure and are in a place where they can grow, contribute and feel valued, you will consequentially see a change in team dynamics and the positive impact on everyone.

 You can only have the right people if you are able to nurture the relationships and the team dynamics in an inspirational and powerful way.
-Otherwise even the best of team members will not be contributory to the success of the dental practice.
+Otherwise, even the best team members will not contribute to the success of the dental practice.

 Your dental team want to be part of a group that is supportive, motivational and inspirational.